aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 #. **Verify your changes**

     |

     a.
 Go the **Device** view of S1-Leaf2 and view ``Routing -> BGP`` output

-        .. note:: S1-Leaf1 should have several BGP peers in the Established statement
+        .. note:: S1-Leaf1 should have several BGP peers in the Established state

     b.
 Go the **Topology** view, create a new filter for DC2